aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The world model's state after the execution of that last sentence will be one where the door has the property "state" set to the value "open", and the player has the property "x-coord" set to the numerical value 1.0.

-=== 2.
+=== 3.
 Fish

-The second example showcases revisable rules, by defining a general rule and a specific one, and checking that they correctly apply to the relevant individuals.
+The third example showcases revisable rules, by defining a general rule and a specific one, and checking that they correctly apply to the relevant individuals.

 #linebreak()